logikum/md-doc-site/contents/1.0/documentation/configuration/default.md

 ```

 In an application the most of the properties are unchanged.
-A typical configuration lookd like this (of course with the appropriate values):
+A typical configuration looks like this (of course with the appropriate values):

 ```json
 {